install4j HelpDownload

 • Help customizer script [General Customization Options]

-If the user starts the installer application with one of the arguments -h -help /?, help regarding the available command line options will be displayed.
-If you have your own command line options you can customize this help with this script.
+If the user starts the installer application with one of the arguments -h -help /?, help regarding the available command-line options will be displayed.
+If you have your own command-line options, you can customize this help with this script.
 The script receives a List containing String arrays of length 2 with the options and explanations.
 You can add options like this: options.add(new String[] {"/mySwitch", "Explanation of mySwitch"}}.
 You can also delete default options in the list.Attention: The context parameter has not been initialized at that point.

 In order to get extra command line arguments in the installer, call context.getExtraCommandLineArguments() in any script.